top of page

 My undergraduate courses at Notre Dame include "Romantic Revolutions, 1790-1830"; "British Fiction, 1790-1830"; "Mad, Bad, and Dangerous: Lord Byron and Percy Shelley"; "No Frills Jane Austen"; "Introduction to Literary Studies"; and "Literary Visions and Revisions."

 At the graduate level I have taught, most recently, "Returns of the Aesthetic" (with Joseph Rosenberg, Program of Liberal Studies), as well as "Romanticism and Persuasion" and "British Romanticism and the Sciences of Life."
-I have also taught our department's "Introduction to Graduate Studies" practicum as well as its job-market and scholarly-publishing practicums.
+I have also taught our department's "Introduction to Graduate Studies" practicum as well as its job-market and publishing practicums.

 CONTACT